 - Allow monthly bill payment to become overdue; this could result in suspension or cancellation of travel card.

 - Wait for receipt of the monthly bill to file travel claims.

 - Write their personal identification number (PIN) on the card or carry in a wallet.

 The Government Charge Card Abuse Prevention Act of 2012 and the HHS “Zero Tolerance Policy” on charge card use establish bright lines regarding proper use of the government travel card, as well as Departmental, agency, and managerial obligations for compelling individual compliance.

 Use of the HHS Travel Charge Card for activities other than official federal government travel and travel-related expenses is considered misuse/abuse.
-In most instances, the A/OPC is the first point of contact when misuse/abuse is suspected.
+In most instances, the agency/organization program coordinator is the first point of contact when misuse/abuse is suspected.